pakshuang/ai-chat-survey/docs/localisation.md

 # Localisation
 This script is only meant for technical stakeholders committed to the localisation of the LLM in this project.
 It provides some assistance and groundwork for what could be done in the future for this app.
+> **Warning:**
+> You are reminded that localisation is beyond the scope of this project.
+This portion only serves as a proof of concept.
+Due to a lack of resources with respect to hardware, this section has not been tested extensively.

 ## Motivation